 But while we’re on the topic of alpha, why don’t you take a look at Coin Sets?
 After all, investing in indices is proven to be way smarter than individual assets.

 To truly appreciate the simplicity of this concept, let us break it down.
 Yield is the interest.
 Yes, the same interest your bank would offer on top of your savings.
 And farming refers to the various ways deployed to maximize this yield (interest).
 So yield farming is a set of techniques aimed at boosting your yield.

 Yield farming is more relevant in decentralized finance because of the high flexibility it offers over traditional finance.
 Another aspect differentiating yield farming from conventional interest-making investments is the yield itself.
 Yes, you could earn a triple-digit yield here as well.
-But not all the glitters is gold.
+But not all that glitters is gold.
 These massive returns carry the baggage of high risk and volatility.
-Apart from that, you are often exposed to scamsters trying to dupe you off your funds.
+Apart from that, you are often exposed to scammers trying to dupe you off your funds.

 How Does Crypto Yield Farming Work?